-The South Side Utility District Board meets on the 4th Thursday of each month at 4:00 pm at the district office.
-Please feel free to participate in these meetings.
-The Commissioners of South Side Utility District serve four year terms.
-Vacancies on the Board of Commissioners are filled by appointment by the Smith County Mayor from a list of three nominees certified by the Board of Commissioners to the Smith County Mayor to fill a vacancy.
-Decisions by the Board of Commissioners under the District's customer complaint policy may be reviewed by the Utility Management Review Board of the Tennessee Department of Environment and Conservation pursuant to Section 7-82-702(7) of Tennessee Code Annotated.
-For more information contact Jim Massey @ 931-683-9900.
+The South Side Utility District Board meets on the 4th Thursday of each month at 4:00pm at the district office, 251 JMZ Dr. Please feel free to participate in these meetings.
+The Commissioners of South Side Utility District serve four-year terms.
+Vacancies on the Board of Commissioners are filled by the County Mayor.
+Decisions by the Board of Commissioners on customer complaints brought before the Board of Commissioners under the District's customer complaint policy may be reviewed by the Utility Management Review Board of the Tennessee Department of Environment and Conservations pursuant to Section 7-82-702(7) of Tennessee Code Annotated